Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Introduction

 The main purpose of this work is to develop an implicit variable-step BDF2 scheme for the space FCH equation and establish the corresponding theoretical analysis.
 A modified energy by adding a small term to the discrete version of the original free energy functional is constructed to justify the energy stability.
-Subsequently, some novel embedding inequalities along with the discrete orthogonal convolution (DOC) kernels lead to the $L^2$ norm error estimate.
+Subsequently, a novel discrete $L^6$ norm estimate along with the Young-type convolution inequality lead to the $L^2$ norm error estimate.
 As is known to all, a full matrix is need to be solved at each time step due to the nonlocal property of the fractional Laplacian.
-Besides, the dynamics of the space FCH model involves the multiple-time-scale behaviors that the free energy dissipates at different rates in different stages.
-Thus, based on the theoretical results, an adaptive time-stepping technique is adopted to improve the computational efficiency of long simulation and capture the multiple-time-scale evolution.
+Meanwhile, the dynamics of the space FCH model involves the multiple time scales behaviors that the free energy dissipates at different rates in different stages.
+In addition, the energy evolution requires more time to reach the steady state for smaller value of fractional order.
+Thus, based on the theoretical results, an adaptive time-stepping technique is adopted to improve the computational efficiency of long simulation and capture multiple time scales evolutions.

-The main contribution of the paper is the theoretical proof and the error estimate for the fully implicit scheme for the space FCH equation based on the variable-step BDF2 framework, developed in \cite{Liao2021math.NA}.
-The key novelty is the discrete embedding type convolution inequality proved in Lemma \ref{lem:DOC quadr form Ha-H1+a embedding inequ}, which makes the analysis framework constructed in the current manuscript available for the higher order backward difference formula upon the requirements that the corresponding DOC kernels are positive definite.
-Besides, it could be further extended to the general problems involving fractional Laplacian no matter what kind of spatial discretization method is used.
-The adaptive time-stepping strategy alleviates the huge CPU time consumption brought by the nonlocality of the fractional Laplacian, which is indicated by Table \ref{CPU time}, especially in the long time simulation.
+The main contribution of the paper is the theoretical proof and the error estimate for the implicit variable-step BDF2 scheme for the space FCH equation.
+The key novelty is the discrete Young-type convolution inequality proved in Lemma \ref{lem:DOC quadr form Ha-H1+a embedding inequ}, which makes the analysis framework constructed in the current manuscript available for the higher order backward difference formula upon the requirements that the corresponding discrete orthogonal convolution (DOC) kernels are positive definite.
+Besides, it could be further extended to the general problems involving fractional Laplacian.
+The adaptive time-stepping strategy alleviates the huge CPU time consumption brought by the nonlocality of the fractional Laplacian, which is indicated by Table \ref{CPU time2}, especially in long time simulation.